Jamie Baker (tennis): 2005–06

 In 2005 Jamie began playing on the futures and challengers tours.
 His most successful challenger result was a quarter-final at the Burnie Challenger in February 2006.
 He made his ATP Tour debut by virtue of wild cards at the 2006 Artois Championship and played at the 2006 Wimbledon Championships.

-Baker made his debut for the Great Britain Davis Cup team in September 2006 in the crucial relegation play-off against the Ukraine.
+Baker made his debut for the Great Britain Davis Cup team in September 2006 in the crucial relegation play-off against Ukraine.
 Great Britain won the tie 3–2, although Jamie lost his match, the fifth rubber, 6–3 7–6 against Sergei Bubka.

 2007

 Baker continued in Challenger tournaments, reaching the final in Waikoloa and making semi finals at places like Lexington and Knowville.
 He also achieved his first ATP Tour victory, against Alexander Peya, at the 2007 Artois Championships.

 He made a second Davis Cup appearance in the World Group Play-off against Croatia on No. 1 Court, Wimbledon in September.
-With Great Britain leading 4-0, Baker played the dead rubber, losing 6–4 6–4 against Marin Čilić.
+With Great Britain leading 4–0, Baker played the dead rubber, losing 6–4 6–4 against Marin Čilić.
 Britain won the tie 4–1 and qualified for the 2008 World Group.
 He finished the season ranked as Britain's number 3 player.

 In November, he was invited to practise with Pete Sampras at his home.